 7 Factors Affecting The Workability of Concrete

 What is Workability

-Workability is defined as that property of the concrete which determines the amount of useful internal work necessary to produce full compaction.
+Workability is defined as the property of the concrete which determines the amount of useful internal work necessary to produce full compaction.

+7 Factors Affecting The Workability of Concrete